merika-rzn/Project-NOVA-Exoplanet-Classifier/README.md

 ---
 ## 🏆 Credits
-Developed by Melika Rezaeian for the NASA Space Apps Challenge 2025.
+Developed by Melika Rezaeyan for the NASA Space Apps Challenge 2025.
 Data courtesy of NASA Kepler Mission.